ppavan108/learningGuice/InjectingProviders.md

 ### Injecting Providers
 With normal dependency injection, each type gets exactly *one instance* of each of its dependent types.
 The `RealBillingService` gets one `CreditCardProcessor` and one `TransactionLog`.
+Sometimes you want more than one instance of your dependent types.
 When this flexibility is necessary, Guice binds a provider.
 Providers produce a value when the `get()` method is invoked:
 ```java
 public interface Provider<T> {
   T get();